We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Costco Hearing Aid Centers are staffed primarily by licensed hearing aid specialists.
-Unlike audiologists, hearing aid specialists don’t have an advanced degree.
-Some Costco Hearing Aid Centers also have audiologists on staff in addition to hearing aid specialists.
+Unlike audiologists, hearing aid specialists aren’t required to have an advanced degree in audiology.
+Some Costco Hearing Aid Centers do have audiologists on staff in addition to hearing aid specialists.

-If it’s important to you to see an audiologist, find out if this is possible at your location before you book an appointment.
+If it’s important for you to see an audiologist, find out if this is possible at your location before you book an appointment.

 One drawback mentioned in older online reviews is the inability to purchase Costco hearing aids online.

 When you purchase hearing aids from their Hearing Aid Center, Costco offers limited support services for some hearing aids remotely.